Machine Messiah (album)

-Machine Messiah is the fourteenth studio album by Brazilian metal band Sepultura, released on January 13, 2017.
+Machine Messiah is the fourteenth studio album by Brazilian heavy metal band Sepultura, released on January 13, 2017.
 The album sold 1,900 units in the United States in its first week.
+The title of the album was inspired by the song of the same name from Yes' 1980 album Drama.

 Album information

 The band recorded Machine Messiah in Sweden with producer Jens Bogren.
 Machine Messiah is the band's first studio album in over three years since The Mediator Between Head and Hands Must Be the Heart (2013), marking the longest gap between two studio albums in their career.
 The album cover art was created by Filipino artist Camille Dela Rosa.

 The band stated the concept of the album, saying, "The main inspiration around Machine Messiah is the robotization of our society nowadays.
 The concept of a God Machine who created humanity and now it seems that this cycle is closing itself, returning to the starting point.
 We came from machines and we are going back to where we came from.
 The messiah, when he returns, will be a robot, or an humanoid, our biomechanical savior."